evagabriela/WDI/curriculum/week-02/04-dom-manipulation/README.md

 <!--

+SME Needed: (15-20 minutes for both tasks)

-SME Needed: Check for understanding 1/2
+Check for understanding 1/2

 A brief exercise for adding elements to the page (with starter code).